Supersymmetric phases of 4d N=4 SYM at large N: Introduction

 The plan of the paper is as follows.
 In Section~\ref{sec:Saddles} we present a simple lemma which allows us to find complex saddle-point configurations for a class of matrix models defined purely by a two-particle potential.
 We also briefly review the index for~$\CN=4$ SYM on~$S^1 \times S^3$ and its integral representation in terms of elliptic gamma functions~$\Ge$.
 In Section~\ref{sec:Extension} we show how to extend the action of the matrix model from the unit circle to a torus using the elliptic dilogarithm.
 In Section~\ref{sec:Action} we calculate the action and the entropy of a generic saddle and discuss the phase structure of our supersymmetric matrix model.
 We also make some comments about the Cardy-like limit.
 In Section~\ref{sec:Discussion} we make some brief comments about interesting aspects of this problem that we do not discuss in this paper.
-In Appendices~\ref{App:theta}--\ref{App:AnalyticAction} we collect the definitions and useful properties of the various functions that enter in our analysis.
-We then discuss the analytic continuation of the integrand of the index and its relation with our elliptic extension.
-Using this discussion we recover our previous results and also make contact with the Bethe-ansatz approach.
+In Appendices~\ref{App:theta}--\ref{sec:BA} we collect the definitions and useful properties of the various functions that enter in our analysis, discuss the analytic continuation of the integrand of the index and its relation with our elliptic extension, and use this discussion to recover our previous results and compare them with the Bethe-ansatz approach.

 \paragraph{Notation} We will use the notation~$\e(x)\coloneqq\rme^{2 \pi \i x}$ throughout the paper: We will use~$\t \in \mathbb{H}$ as the modular parameter and~$z, u \in \IC$ as elliptic variables.
 We set~$q=\e(\t)$, $\z=\e(z)$.
 We decompose the modular variable into its real and imaginary parts as~$\t=\t_1+\i \t_2$, and the elliptic variables into their projections on to the basis~$(1,\t)$, i.e.~$z_2 = \frac{\Im(z)}{\imt}$, $z_1 = \Re(z) - z_2 \, \ret$ so that~$z = z_1 + \t z_2$. $\mathbb{N}$ denotes the set of natural numbers and~$\mathbb{N}_0 = \mathbb{N} \cup \{ 0\} $.